peteroupc/peteroupc.github.io/random.md

     - An initializer method that takes a seed and converts it to an internal state.
 This method is called while the PRNG object is being created.
     - A method that takes no parameters.
 It uses only the internal state to output one or more "random" numbers and update the internal state.
 This method is available after the initializer is called.
 2. As a function that takes a seed and outputs one or more "random" numbers.
 An example is a [**hash function**](#Hash_Functions).
-3. As a function that takes an internal state and outputs one or more "random" numbers.
-This can be used if the application has its own logic for converting a seed to an internal state appropriate for the PRNG.
-4. As a function that takes an internal state and outputs a new internal state and one or more "random" numbers.
+3. As a function that takes an internal state and outputs a new internal state and one or more "random" numbers.
 This is how PRNGs can be implemented as so-called "pure functions" in functional programming languages (as in the package `AC-Random` for the Haskell language).
+4. As a so-called "splittable" PRNG (Claessen et al., 2013)<sup>[**(47)**](#Note47)</sup> with two functions:
+    - Split: A function that takes an internal state and outputs two internal states that behave like independent random numbers.
+    - Generate: A function that takes an internal state and outputs one or more "random" numbers.

-Of the designs just given, the first is _stateful_ and the last three are _stateless functions_.
+Of the designs just given, the first is _stateful_ and the last three are _stateless_.

 <a id=Implementing_New_RNG_APIs></a>
 ### Implementing New RNG APIs